 Audio-recording

 Video-recording

+Secondary uses of information:

+Experiment 0:

+The expert video and audio recordings will be reviewed by researchers in professor Edith Law’s lab to help improve training procedures for non-expert sleep spindle annotators.

+Experiment 1:

+The anonymized spindle annotations will be shared with our partner institutions to aid in the development of

 C1.B.
 Provide a detailed, sequential description of the procedures to be used in this study.
 For studies involving multiple procedures or sessions, use of a flow chart is expected.
 Where applicable, this section also should give the research design (e.g., cross-over design, repeated measures design).